connexcs/docs/docs/customer-ratecard.md

  * **Manual Ordering** - allows for granular ordering of specific prefixes and which carriers to send to
  * **Contracts** - specify a default contract that applies to a specific rate card

+## Profit Rules

 ## Rounding Methods
-All of the following apply to the n+1 digit (e.g if your card is billed to 4 decimal places, this cares about the 5th digit)

-For our example: 0.1234**5** (Rounded to 4 decimal places)
+All of the following apply to the n+1 digit (e.g if your card is billed to 4 decimal places, this cares about the 5th digit).
+For our example: 0.1234**5** (rounded to 4 decimal places)

  * **Full Down** - Rounded down regardless of n+1 digit (0.1234)
  * **Half Down** - Values 0-5 are rounded down.
 (0.1234)
  * **Half Up** - Values 5-9 are rounded up.
 (0.1235)